The far reaches of the North Carolina mountains, nearly to the Georgia state line in the most distant corner of our state, is Percy's Christmas.

 In winter the sound is pure silence, yet today the air is heavy with the smell of burning wood.
 A sign that someone is here.

-Percy has a fine home in nearby Franklin, just off the main street the two story traditional has a generous porch, bright white columns and a well kept lawn.
+Percy has a fine home in nearby Franklin, just off the main street the two story traditional has a generous porch, bright white columns and a well-kept lawn.
 But his small cabin is really where Percy lives, far from town, father from people.

-The lack of people at the lake in winter means it is somber place void of youth and the endless quiet to me, that silence is like a deafening roar and somewhat heartbreaking.
+The lack of people at the lake in winter means it is somber place void of youth and the endless quiet to me, that silence is like a deafening roar and is somewhat heartbreaking.

 The only sounds, are the gusts of wind that send the yellow pines swaying as they sing though the chill winter air, a chorus of cold and ice.

 I drive over the crest of the hill and round the long sweeping turn that dips down to the lake.
 Percy is always up before dawn, so I'm not surprised that a raised hand greets me, as Percy's cabin comes into view, his dog a brown Boykin Spaniel named Boone obediently stands by his side.
-Boone is bursting with excitement, he knows my SUV and that I'm always good for a handout.
+Boone is bursting with excitement.
+He knows my SUV and that I'm always good for a handout.

 Percy speaks a different language than I do.
 Most everything is either down, over, yonder, up or a far piece.
 It also takes me a while to figure out that the "morning before last" was Saturday.

 Percy continues; "I didn't break nothing, didn't get wet and nobody saw it happen but Boone there."
-Boone looks away as if to say "I see nothing, I hear nothing and I know nothing".
+Boone looks away as if to say, "I see nothing, I hear nothing and I know nothing".

 Percy adds, "So I'll figure it was you who had a blabber mouth if anyone calls to ask if I'm OK."

 Despite his stiffness he's pacing the porch as he wants to walk in the woods a "while" so he can check a couple of rabbit traps.
-My coffee has just gotten to the temperature where its drinkable.
+My coffee has just gotten to the temperature where it’s drinkable.
 But I leave it on the table and we both head down the path around the lake.

 Percy doesn't lock his doors and looks cross eyed at me when I hit the remote lock on my SUV.
 The "chirp chirp" sound echoes across the silent lake and Percy rolls his eyes.
 "Ain't no one out here to steal your car."
 Percy sounds off.